mrkllntschpp/Machine-Learning-For-Everyone/README.md

-# Machine Learning For Everyone
+# Machine Learning For Everyone: May The Fourth Be With You

 This repository was created to host material that I created for the Machine Learning for Everyone virtual course that I have taught.
 In fact, there was a great article about this [[1]](#1), with me in a Jedi costume to boot!